Find the Hero in You

 This week, do something radical, push out and reach out.
 Don’t just do what is expected.
 Do a random act of kindness that will leave someone reeling with surprise.

-Let’s be heroes in our neighbourhoods and to our friends and loved ones.
-Most of all, let’s be heroes to those who need our help.
+Let’s be heroes in our neighbourhoods, to our friends and loved ones, and most of all, to those who need our help.

 Thanks for reading!
 I’d love you to share your thoughts in the comment space below!